Hertyboo/hertyboo.github.io/_pages/about.md

 ## Recent News & Updates

+* **July 2026** – Serving as a PC member and a reviewer for the AAAI/ACM Conference on AI, Ethics, and Society (AIES).

 * **June 2026** – Serving as a reviewer for the ACM SIGCSE Technical Symposium on Computer Science Education.

 * **May 2026** – Submitted a research paper to the ACM SIGCSE Technical Symposium on Computer Science Education.